-External recruitment is the process of inviting job applicants who do not belong to or anyway related with an organisation which means inviting outside candidates.
-As that of opting for internal recruitment by some organizations depending upon the above said situations, some organisations opt for external source of recruitment depending upon their circumstances and demands which are as follows-
+External recruitment is the process of inviting job applicants who do not belong to or anyway related with an organization which means inviting outside candidates.
+As that of opting for internal recruitment by some organizations depending upon the above said situations, some organizations opt for external source of recruitment depending upon their circumstances and demands which are as follows-

 Internet or online recruitment which has become popular and major source of recruitment since finding or inviting job applicants is easy when compared to other source of external recruitment.
 Nowadays HR hiring managers are recruiting through social networking and it has become widely popular for finding suitable candidates.[According to TopJobSites.com, the top three job search websites by traffic ranking are Monster.com, CareerBuilder.com and HotJobs.com.

-If organisation needs well experienced and competent or talented candidate or to fill up key vacancy, in such case HR hiring managers will look at competitor organisations to find and to attract such candidate.
+If organization needs well experienced and competent or talented candidate or to fill up key vacancy, in such case HR hiring managers will look at competitor organizations to find and to attract such candidate.

 Employment agencies are the oldest source for finding large number of job applicants as they get enrolled or get registered for employment opportunities.

 Campus or college recruitment is one of the sources of external recruitment from which freshers and talented pool with attitude of learning new skills and knowledge relating to emerging technologies are available.
-Therefore organisations can have fresh talented people on board for adopting change and to easily impart the skills whatever organisation requires.
+Therefore organizations can have fresh talented people on board for adopting change and to easily impart the skills whatever organization requires.

 Executive search firms or consultancies